zumasys/docs/site/jbase/jshell/README.md

 JSH_COMMAND_STACK=UserName
 ```

+>#### Notes
+>
-If the environment variable is unassigned or any part of the value is invalid:
+>If the environment variable is unassigned, or any part of the value is invalid such as a non-numeric *stack size*:
+>

-* the stack will be port number based
+>* the stack will be port number based
-* the maximum stack size will be 50
+>* the maximum stack size will be 50
+>

-If stack size is less than 50 then the default (minimum) stack size will be set to 50 entries.
+>If stack size is less than 50 then the default (minimum) stack size will be set to 50 entries.
+>

-If the stack is *username* based and the user is logged in to more than one port then the stack will be shared.
+>If the stack is *user* based and the user is logged in to more than one port then the command stack will be shared.
+>
+>The **user_based_command_stack** configuration option, if set, overrides this environment variable if it is set to use a *port-based* command stack.

 ### JSH_PROMPT